LouisKlimek/Reddit2Video/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-With this Project i tried to create an easy to use Tool which you use to generate AskReddit Text2Speech Videos
+With this Project i tried to create an easy to use Tool which you use to generate AskReddit Text2Speech Videos.

 ### Built With
 To make it all work the Project uses: